jaysnel/js-nft/README.md

 4. Alchemy API URL

 ### Steps
-Create your json object
+> Create your json object
-Stringify and replace `aiImages` variable in deploy.js
+> Stringify and replace `aiImages` variable in deploy.js

 Run:
 ```
 yarn install
 npx hardhat run scripts/deploy.js --network goerli
 ```
+> Wait for script to finish
+> Take deployed contract that gets logged out and search for it on (https://testnets.opensea.io/)